1/99

 Jeanette Rankin

-The First woman elected to congress
+The First woman elected to Congress

-Only member of congress to vote against United States participation in both World War I and World War II
+Only member of congress to vote against the United States participation in both World War I and World War II

 The Wright Brothers(Orville and Wilbur)